naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 %Tornado Man appeared to have been standing before a large dumpster, one that was used to house the refuse of a recent remodeling.
 Splash Man, having returned to him after finding nothing of note, was listening intently to the detective as he explained how he had come to his conclusion in solving the case of Concrete Man's "death."

-TornadoNeutral: Note grime markings of trailmake in dirt grooves.
+Tornado: Note grime markings of trailmake in dirt grooves.

 %Tornado Man bends forwards and leans down, pointing to a small spot nearest to the dumpster in which metal support beams, wood, and various other scraps had been piled up.
 Splash Man, in turn, leaned forwards as well, in order to get a better view of what Tornado Man was gesturing towards.

-TornadoNeutral: Of pile make stand structure move inwards up dumpster.
+Tornado: Of pile make stand structure move inwards up dumpster.
 Into garbage trash trail make, go further to warrant investigate.

-SplashNeutral: ...So the culprit escaped into the dumpster.
+Splash: ...So the culprit escaped into the dumpster.
 Hmm.
 We'd best be on our guard!

 %Tornado Man nods to Splash Man, and the two rather quickly make their way atop the pile which, in spite of its questionable composition, manages to hold their combined weight.
 Once they'd entered the dumpster, they managed to make note of a sudden rustling.

-TornadoNeutral: Wait.
+Tornado: Wait.
 Hearing noise make?

-SplashNeutral: ...Yes.
+Splash: ...Yes.

-TornadoNeutral: Cautionary of movements, slowly forward making.
+Tornado: Cautionary of movements, slowly forward making.

 %The two individuals slowly and cautiously advance upon a particular trembling pile of garbage.
 Upon Tornado Man's signal, Splash Man dives upon it, wrestling with the hellish creature that lay beneath the rubble -- a mettaur.
 Hissing, spitting and writhing in a futile attempt to break free, the mettaur spares Splash Man no quarter.
 However, despite its valiant attempt, it would be for naught.
 Splash Man, with a firm grip upon the mettaur, would turn and hold the creature up to Tornado Man.

-SplashNeutral: ...It's merely a Mettaur.
+Splash: ...It's merely a Mettaur.

 TornadoHappy: Culprit in Concrete death hazard making found.
 Grime dirt upon appendage feet correlate with marking dirt inside near door and Concrete armor.
 Concrete head Mettaur.
 Lethargy and inattentiveness explain.
 Change drastic behavior make explain.
 Mental acuity loss explain.